kiana-S/numidr/docs/VectorsMatrices.md

   inverse : a -> a
 ```

 The `identity` function returns an identity matrix, and `inverse` calculates a matrix's inverse.
-Note that `inverse` cannot tell you if an inverse of your matrix does not exist; if you want to handle that case, use `tryInverse` instead.
+Note that `inverse` cannot tell you if an inverse of your matrix does not exist; if you want to handle that possibility, use `tryInverse` instead.

 ```idris
 tryInverse : FieldCmp a => Matrix' n a -> Maybe (Matrix' n a)
 ```

+You can also use the `invertible` predicate to test if a matrix has an inverse.

 #### LU and LUP Decomposition